marcosktsz/goose.nvim/README.md

 1. **What is Goose CLI?**
    - Goose is an AI agent developed by Block (the company behind Square, Cash App...)
-   - It offers powerful AI assistance through a command-line interface
+   - It offers powerful AI assistance with extensible configurations such as LLMs and MCP servers

 2. **Installation:**
-   - Visit [Install Goose](https://block.github.io/goose/docs/getting-started/installation/) for installation instructions
+   - Visit [Install Goose](https://block.github.io/goose/docs/getting-started/installation/) for installation and configuration instructions
    - Ensure the `goose` command is available after installation

 3. **Configuration:**
-   - Run `goose configure` to set up your provider (**Claude 3.7 Sonnet is recommended**)
+   - Run `goose configure` to set up your LLM provider (**Claude 3.7 Sonnet is recommended**)